 TGax editor: change subclause 27.5.3.2.4 as follows (#13916):

+The AP shall follow the EDCA procedure defined in subclause 10.22 and the following additional rules:

-When an AP receives an immediate response with at least one MPDU from at least one STA solicited by a Trigger frame or UMRS Control field, the procedures described in 10.22.2.7 (Multiple frame transmission in an EDCA TXOP) apply.
+When an AP receives an immediate response with at least one MPDU from at least one STA solicited by a Trigger frame or UMRS Control field, the frame exchange is successful.

-When an AP does not receive an immediate response with at least one MPDU from at least one STA solicited by a PPDU that contains at least one Trigger frame the backoff procedure described in 10.22.2.2 (EDCA backoff procedure) applies.
+When an AP does not receive an immediate response with at least one MPDU from at least one STA solicited by a PPDU that contains at least one Trigger frame the frame exchange is not successful.

 An AP may use any AC for sending a PPDU that contains only Trigger frames.

-If the PPDU contains frames that are not Trigger frames in addition to a Trigger frame, then the AP shall access the medium using the primary AC as defined in 10.22.2.6 (Sharing an EDCA TXOP).
+If the PPDU contains frames that are not Trigger frames in addition to a Trigger frame, then the AP follows the MPDU aggregation rules as defined in 27.10 (A-MPDU Operation) which obsoletes the rules in 10.22.2.6 (Sharing an EDCA TXOP).